Apply now for the 2019 Tufts/UConn RIDGE grant cycle. Concept paper deadline January 25, 2019.

 Some features include using an online platform to manage the grant submission and review process, a videoconferencing option for an interim grantee meeting, incorporating short video presentations into the design of grant deliverables, a mixed in-person/remote design for the RIDGE Outcomes Conference in Washington, DC, and web-based dissemination of results.
 The Tufts/UConn RIDGE Program will build on our team’s detailed knowledge of U.S. nutrition assistance policy and a long-term career commitment to the field of nutrition assistance research.
 The project team includes RIDGE Directors and a National Advisory Board.

 Please share this with your colleagues with interests in nutrition assistance research.
-We will provide resources for potential grant applicants.
-A request for proposals (RFP) was released on January 23, 2017.
+A 2019 Request for Proposals (RFP) is now available.
+A RIDGE Informational Webinar for Applicants was held December 17, 2018.

 Acknowledgement: RIDGE is made possible by support from USDA's Food and Nutrition Service (FNS) and Economic Research Service (ERS).
 The views expressed in our research are those of the investigators and cannot be attributed to the U.S. Department of Agriculture, FNS, or ERS.